illumos/docs/docs/about/index.md

 * [Excellent online documentation](https://www.illumos.org/man/)
 * [Source code for the entire system](https://github.com/illumos/illumos-gate)

+For more in-depth descriptions, please see the [features page](features.md).

 ### Uses for illumos

 While it can be and is used in any nearly situation where a UNIX-type server is needed, illumos excels at storage applications, large multi-tenant systems, and other cloud-centric uses.

+Have a look at [who is using illumos](who.md) to see what illumos technologies are being used for!

 ### Supported hardware platforms